-We consider requests for grants on a yearly cycle which begins each July/August.
+We consider requests for grants on a yearly cycle which typically begins in July or August.
 At the start of each cycle, a notice is sent to nonprofit organizations that have requested notification of the start of each cycle.
-The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which will run from August through November this year.
-Applications will be accepted from August 8, 2017 through the established deadline.
-Applications submitted after the deadline will not be considered.
+The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which runs from August through December this year.
+Applications will be accepted from the August announcement date through the September deadline.
+Applications submitted after the September deadline will not be considered.

 Grant Program Orientation Meeting

-Prospective grant applicants are invited to schedule a meeting with one of the Foundation’s volunteer staff to receive an overview of the funding opportunity and to ask specific questions.
-Contact the Pike County Community Foundation office at 812-354-6797 or firstname.lastname@example.org to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with our Pike County Community Foundation volunteer, Cindy Gaskins, to receive an overview of the funding opportunity and to ask specific questions.
+Contact Cindy at (812) 766-0550 or email firstname.lastname@example.org to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Applications from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
-In this case, the organization may be required to obtain a fiscal sponsor.
+The applicant organization may be required to obtain a fiscal sponsor to receive the grant.